AWS Organizations

 Veeam Backup for AWS allows you to protect AWS resources that belong to AWS accounts within AWS Organizations.
 To ensure flexibility in data protection, you can provide Veeam Backup for AWS full or limited access to account resources across organizational units.

-How To Protect Resources of AWS Organizations
+How To Protect Resources Within AWS Organizations

 - Create at least 2 IAM role templates that will help you configure IAM roles whose permissions will be used to perform the following actions:

 - Backup and restore IAM role — permissions of this role will be used to perform backup and restore operations with resources of the organization.
+Note that you will then have to create the role in each AWS account that contains resources you plan to protect within the organization.

 As soon as you create the templates, Veeam Backup for AWS will export them to your workstation as .CFORM or .JSON files.